7wingfly/autok8s/README.md

 The idea behind this project is to fully automate the installation of a Kubernetes cluster on bare-metal or virtual machines.
 The primary target audience for this is k8s nerds that want a full cluster at home for free, but this may also help those looking to create an on-premis or entirely spot instance cluster in a professional environment.

 Unlike managed Kubernetes services such as EKS, AKS or GKE, the control-plane (master) node is something that you have to setup yourself.
-Cloud providors abstract this away from you.
+Cloud providers abstract this away from you.
 This script fully automates the installation and configuration of Docker, Kubernetes and various Helm charts for networking, load balancers and storage on the master node via bash scripts, as well as automation of worker nodes.

-There are pleanty of great articles out there on how to do this, but the process is not arbitary.
+There are plenty of great articles out there on how to do this, but the process is not arbitrary.
 It can take a long time to get working and involves quite a bit of manual work.

 The idea of Autok8s is to run a script, wait 15ish minutes, and have a fully functional and ready to go Kubernetes cluster, just as you would have in the cloud.